 Solutions to these risks are inherently interdisciplinary.
 The ideas outlined on this site came from researchers across schools and departments throughout the University of Pennsylvania.
 New solutions were posted on a continuous basis throughout the summer at climaterisksolutions.upenn.edu.
 The 30 solutions are also available in a synthesis report here.

 As a continuation of the initiative, in spring 2020, students from across the university (any school, department, or program) were invited to submit their own solution-oriented ideas that focus on tackling climate change problems at any level or scale.
 A jury with representatives for The Wharton Risk Center and the Kleinman Center reviewed the submissions.
-In honor of the 50th anniversary of Earth Day, chosen student submissions will be added over the two weeks following Earth Day here.
+In honor of the 50th anniversary of Earth Day, chosen student submissions were added in the weeks following Earth Day here.

 Visit climaterisksolutions.upenn.edu for all climate solutions posed by Penn faculty and students!